 - Serious Business: Boyle is a huge foodie and takes anything to do with food incredibly seriously.

 - Shipper on Deck: He's the first to point out that Peralta might have feelings for Santiago, as well as pushing Peralta to make his feelings known for her.
 If there was any lingering doubt that he ships Jake/Amy hard, his reaction when learning that they kissed as part of their undercover roles in "Johnny and Dora" can only be described as a squeegasm.

 - Shot in the Ass: In "Christmas," when Taking the Bullet for Rosa.

-- Taking the Bullet: Boyle takes two in the butt diving in front of Rosa.
+- Taking the Bullet: Boyle saves Rosa's life by diving in front of her and taking two in the butt.
 One HELL of a jump.

 - Too Much Information: Has a tendency to over-share with his colleagues whenever he's in a relationship that's going well.Boyle: Jake, I gotta tell ya; the engaged life is amazing.
 Especially sexually.